-Every November, we pause and reflect on the sacrifices both veterans and active service members have made to protect their countries.
+Every November, we pause and reflect on the sacrifices both veterans and active service members have made to protect their counties.
 Whether you observe Remembrance Day or Veterans Day, a great way to pay tribute to a veteran is to volunteer your time and help those in need.
 Let’s look at some of the challenges veterans have faced when coming home and some simple ways you can give back.

 Challenges veterans can face

 Returning home from active military duty can bring its fair share of challenges.
 Aside from debilitating physical injuries from combat, veterans can also face multiple mental health issues at once, making it difficult to function in everyday life.1 When physical and mental disabilities combine with a reversion back to civilian life, many veterans unfortunately also succumb to substance use disorders2.
 These issues and challenges can sometimes stick with veterans for years.
 So, this November, why not make a difference in a veteran’s life?
 It can go a long way.

 - Support charities for veterans